-Hello.
-My step-mother is in her 80’s, has dementia, and is the sole Trustee of a Family Trust set up by my father years ago.
+My stepmother is in her 80’s, has dementia, and is the sole Trustee of a Family Trust set up by my father years ago.
 My brother and I are the beneficiaries.
 A few years back her neighbors advised and assisted her in placing the house (which had been assigned to the Trust and is in the name of the Trust) into a Reverse Mortgage without consulting or notifying either myself or my brother beforehand.
 As sole Trustee, she has never provided required accountings and generally does not understand her responsibilities.
-My brother (who is the designated Successor Trustee, DPOA and Conservator) and I are exploring options related to either having our step-mother removed as Trustee, or finally getting the DPOA in place.
+My brother (who is the designated Successor Trustee, POA and Conservator) and I are exploring options related to either having our stepmother removed as Trustee, or finally getting the POA in place.
 This has been an issue because of terminology related to her “lack of capacity” or “ceasing to be responsible”.
 She has demonstrated both in her actions, however, she is still able to live in the home.
 However, she does require home care assistance a few days per week, and unfortunately, has tapped into an investment account to pay for this, again without consulting us.
 At any rate, we have not yet met with an attorney but will doing this soon.
-In the meantime, I’m curious to know what would happen if she passes with the house in a Reverse Mortgage?
+In the meantime, I am curious to know what would happen if she passes with the house in a Reverse Mortgage?
 I know that the loan becomes due about six-months afterwards, and I think I read somewhere that the house can only be sold at the appraised value, not the market value.
 This is my concern and am hoping someone there can verify this information one way or another.
 Thank you for your assistance. ~Carole

 The reverse mortgage loan becomes due and payable as soon as the last original borrower on the loan is no longer living in the home (your stepmother).

 It typically takes a while for the lender to complete everything they need to do in order to call the loan and to complete the process and if the heirs are in the process of selling the home, they will work with the heirs and this is usually the 6 month period you reference with 2 – 90 day extensions possible if the lender and HUD are satisfied with the progress being made to pay the loan off.

-Keep in mind that even if the lender didn’t like the steps being taken and had to begin a foreclosure at that time, the typical foreclosure process is 5 – 6 months with no snags at all and can go 12 months or more in some instances so they will not wait 12 months to even begin foreclosure if they see no progress being made as that would put them 24 months out in that case.
+Keep in mind that even if the lender didn’t like the steps being taken and had to start foreclosure at that time, the typical foreclosure process is 5 – 6 months with no snags at all and can go 12 months or more in some instances so they will not wait 12 months to even begin foreclosure if they see no progress being made as that would put them 24 months out in that case.

 As far as the selling price, you can sell the home for any price you choose, you are not limited to the appraised value.
 The issue that you may run into though is your terminology of “appraised value” vs “market value” and your expectations.

 That means that the appraiser is looking at the sales of other properties in the area and comparing them to the subject property, making any adjustments he or she feels is necessary to arrive at a value.

 That appraised value is just one person’s opinion based on an analysis of current sales and doesn’t mean that is what the property will sell for, but that is what the lender will be looking at when you place the property up for sale.